Treaty Alliance Adopts New Position:

 What is the Treaty Alliance?

-A group of committed networks and campaign groups around the world are joining to collectively help organise advocacy activities in support of developing binding international regulation to address corporate human rights abuses.
-The groups involved include:
+An alliance of committed networks and campaign groups around the world are joining to collectively help organise advocacy activities in support of developing a binding international instrument to address human rights abuses committed by transnational corporations and other business enterprises.